 Have you been injured while using public transport?

-With Melbourne being the fastest growing city in Australia, there has been an increase in the number of people using public transport.
-As a result of this growing congestion, more people are being injured whilst using public transport.
+Every day we are seeing an increase in the number of people using public transport.
+As a result of this growing congestion, more and more people are being injured whilst using public transport.

-Many people injured while on public transport are not aware of their legal rights.
+Many people injured from public transport accidents are not aware of their legal rights to receive compensation.

 Who is entitled to make a claim?